indutny/candor/README.md

 a.b.c = a
 a[b()][c] = x

+delete a[b] // removes key and value from object

 // While object literals are restricted to declaring strings as keys, any value
 // can be used as a key.
 This allows for all kinds of interesting data
 // structures like efficient sets and unique unguessable keys.